 Can I receive all my medications through Medication Assistance?

 The Medication Assistance Program limits the availability of medications through pharmaceutical companies.
-RHG provides access to other medications for sliding fee patients at reduced or low cost at one of our contract pharmacies located in Enfield, Henderson, Hollister, Jackson, Littleton, Norlina, Rich Square, Roanoke Rapids and Scotland Neck.
+RHG provides access to other medications for sliding fee patients at reduced or low cost at one of our contract pharmacies located in Enfield, Henderson, Hollister, Jackson, Littleton, Norlina, Rich Square, Roanoke Rapids, Scotland Neck and Stovall.
 Some medications may be therapeutically substituted to RHG Formulary based on cost and availability.

 What medications are available through the Medication Assistance Program?